swdotcom/swdc-vscode/README.md

 ![Code Time for VS Code Flow Mode](https://assets.antenna.dev/readme/code-time/vscode/stay-in-flow-2.7.3.png)

-[Automatic Flow Mode](https://www.antenna.dev/src/auto-flow-mode) makes it easy to eliminate distractions, mute notifications, and stay focused when you are in flow.
+Flow Mode makes it easy to eliminate distractions, mute notifications, and stay focused when you are in flow.
 It detects when you are in a high velocity coding session and automatically silences distractions and prevents interruptions.

-With Automatic Flow Mode, you can quickly toggle Zen mode or enter full screen.
+With Flow Mode, you can quickly toggle Zen mode or enter full screen.
 If you connect a Slack workspace, you can pause notifications, update your profile status, and set your presence to *away*.
 If you connect Google Calendar or Microsoft Outlook, you can also block time on your calendar.
 You can customize Flow Mode by clicking *Configure settings* in the Code Time sidebar.

-If you'd prefer to turn on Flow Mode manually during each coding session, you can enable or disable Automatic Flow Mode from the Code Time settings view.
-Make sure to hit the save button after you're done updating your settings.
-To then turn on Flow Mode manually, click *Enter Flow Mode* in the sidebar to toggle your flow automations.
-Once you are in Flow Mode, click *Exit Flow Mode* to resume receiving notifications and reset your Slack status.

 ## Track Development Metrics